anubav/lproof/README.md

 ## Basic Usage

-Object Language proofs are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block assigned the custom class `.lproof`.
+Object Language proofs (lproofs) are delimited within a fenced [div](https://quarto.org/docs/authoring/markdown-basics.html#divs-and-spans) block assigned the custom class `.lproof`.
 Every line of text in the block must be indented (at least) four spaces (or one tab) so as to ensure that quarto reads the text [verbatim](https://pandoc.org/chunkedhtml-demo/8.5-verbatim-code-blocks.html).
-Apart from this requirement any space between elements in an lproof is ignored and should be utilized to improve readability.
+Apart from this requirement any space between elements is ignored and should be utilized to improve readability.

 ### Sequential Proofs